gulliver-madrid/llm-chat/README.md

 - Input validation and error handling.
 - Display of model interactions with time-stamps and role indicators.
 - Loading of previous conversations, in their original state or edited by the user.
-- Support for entering debug mode.

-### Debugging

-This application includes debugging functionalities using the command `/debug`.
-This allows inspect the `chat_response` object returned by the Mistral API.

 ### Development